The next two weeks went by in a frenzy of restoration and rubble digging.

 "We grew up together, Yang.
-Besides, what I guess does not translate to what you do," Ren picked up his spoon and began stirring his green tea with uncharacteristic hesitation, "Still, are you sure you want to do this?
-Master Yang understands your Semblance better, and he – perhaps even our new guest, Master Qrow – can help with your training.
+Besides, nothing you do ever follows the norm," Ren picked up his spoon and began stirring his green tea with uncharacteristic hesitation, "Still, are you sure you want to do this?
+The Master understands your Semblance better, and perhaps even our new guest, Master Qrow can help with your training.
 You won't fall behind."

 The hidden meaning of his words need not be said.
-What Ren had said was in fact exactly the dilemma she has been struggling with for the past two weeks.
-Ever since Ruby's arrival and the near death encounter with an entity she thought to be a myth, Yang Xiao Long has been feeling incredibly restless and impatient.
-Back then, at the end of the darkest day of her life, she thought she had resolved to search for her lost friend Lily and save her from the hands of the mysterious group of warriors.
-Then there was the matter with the Demons too; she just couldn't ignore them now that she knew about their abominable existence.
-Yang had a feeling that if she travelled together with Ruby Rose, she would eventually run into those people again, and with luck and perhaps a little bit of force, the blonde woman had no doubt that she would definitely meet with Lily once more.
+What Ren had said was in fact exactly the dilemma she had been struggling with for the past two weeks.
+Ever since Ruby's arrival and the near death encounter with an entity she thought to be a myth, Yang Xiao Long had been feeling incredibly restless and impatient.
+Back then, during the darkest days of her life, she had given up on her dream and decided to stay forever in Jiu Xu, believing that her family needed her more.
+Now she realized that it was only an excuse for her not to seek out her friend's whereabouts and discover the truth behind her disappearances, which may or may not be real ugly.
+She had since resolved to leave Jiu Xu one day to search for Lily, and by hook or by crook save her from the hands of the mysterious enemies and bring her home.
+There was also the matter with the Demons too; she just couldn't ignore them now that she knew about their abominable existence.
+If she traveled with Ruby she'd definitely run into them again, and to eradicate them from Remnant was definitely a worthy goal to pursue along the way of her investigation.

-In the end though, she had to make a decision.
+In the end, she had to make a decision.
 Ruby Rose would not stay forever, and she wouldn't even be surprised if the young girl was leaving this very moment.
 She had a goal she needed to see through, and after two weeks of delay it was in Ruby's best interest to hurry on her journey.
-There was no longer any time left for her to ponder and brood – she was no longer a child after all.
+There was no time left for her to ponder and brood – she was not a child anymore.

 Yes… she was no longer a child.